 Mike Sheppard, Composer

-I have led conductor training for Queen's College, Cambridge, Choral Scholar's Programme, The Royal College of Organists, the Halle Youth Choir, the Association of Irish Choirs and The Sherborne International Summer Schools, Surrey Arts, the ISM and the Military Wives’ Association.
+I have led conductor training for Queen's College, Cambridge, Choral Scholar's Programme, The Royal College of Organists, the Halle Youth Choir, the Association of Irish Choirs and The Sherborne International Summer School, Surrey Arts, the ISM and the Military Wives’ Association.
 I have mentored Directors with Amabile Girls’ Choir (Kendal), Soundbytes Choir (Ashtead) and Guildford Barbershop Chorus.
 I have also established my own successful Choral Conducting Masterclass series, which have taken place in Surrey, Durham and at the Jerwood Space, London.

 For more information visit ABCD.org.uk or get in touch with me directly for private lessons, mentoring, school inset or enquiries about masterclasses.